Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

 **Mapping from source set to destination set**

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Hide inactive destination attributes*
-  Activate this toggle to hide all inactive destination attributes in the list of attribute mappings.
-Deactivate the toggle to display all destination attributes independently on their status.
-By default, this toggle is inactive.
+  Enable this toggle to hide all inactive destination attributes in the list of attribute mappings.
+Disable the toggle to display all destination attributes independently on their status.
+By default, this toggle is disabled.

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for an attribute.